Publishing JavaScript/TypeScript packages on npm registry

 }

-While you may be familiar with some properties like name, scripts, dependencies & devDependencies, let's see some non-familiar properties which you should look into.
+While you may be familiar with some properties like

 -

 version- This property specifies the version of your package.
 You should follow the Semantic Versioning(aka semver) scheme for versioning your packages.
-Read more about semver here.ex. "version": "1.0.1" -
+Read more about semver here .ex. "version": "1.0.1" -

 main- This should be the main entry point of your package.
 What does it mean?
 Suppose youimportorrequirea package likeconst foo = require('package'), thefoovariable will be the object/function that you exported from your package'smainentry point.ex. "main": "modules.js" // relative path is usedIf you don't provide any value for